Catholic University Cardinals rowing: History

-Club (1990-2018)
+Club (1990–2018)

 The program was founded as a club called The Catholic University of America Rowing Association (CUARA) and competed in the Mid-Atlantic Region of the American Collegiate Rowing Association.

-The club was established at the beginning of the spring semester 1990 by Laurie McGuane, an architecture major from Denver who transferred to The Catholic University of America after her freshman year at Loyola Marymount University in Los Angeles.
+The club was established at the beginning of the spring semester 1990 by Laurie McGuane, an architecture major from Denver who transferred to Catholic University of America after her freshman year at Loyola Marymount University in Los Angeles.
 Disappointed that CUA did not have a rowing club, she decided to start one.
 In January 1990, the Crew Club was granted official club status by the university.

-The spring semester of 1990 was devoted to organizing the club, starting fund-raising, and making contacts with the Washington rowing network.
+The spring semester of 1990 was devoted to organizing the club, starting fund-raising, and making contacts with the Washington, D.C. rowing network.
 The first coaches were Glenn Harchar and Bob Shuttleworth, who both coached for Capital Rowing Club at Thompson’s.

 The following year (1991–92), with Laurie McGuane still president, Gregory Rubbo VP, Chris McBride "purser," and Meg Murphy, secretary, Glenn continued to serve as coach of the novice women, Ed McCormick coached our men, and Bill our varsity women.
 In the spring semester, Doug Sanders, who was a grad student in physics at CUA, became the coach of all our crews.

 In 1992-93, Joe Creed started coaching.
 In the 1996-97 season, the Women’s Novice Eight, stroked by Rosanna Brunelli, became the first crew in CUARA history to win a gold medal.
 They won the Bill Braxton Regatta, beating Temple, Delaware, and UConn.

 In the fall of 2002, John and Bridgette Dziedzic joined as assistant coaches and became head coaches of the men's and women's teams, respectively, after Joe Creed resigned.
 The team had a rebuilding year.